opencast/opencast/docs/guides/user/docs/advanced/role-based-visibility.md

 There is a set of so-called user interface roles, each of them providing access to a specific part of the administrative user interface.
 Those roles can be easily identified by their name prefix *ROLE_UI*.
-Additionally, *ROLE_ADMIN_UI* is used to allow access to the login page.

 **Important** *ROLE_ADMIN* implicitly provides full access to the user interface.
 When working with role-based visibility, users (and the groups they belong to) may not have *ROLE_ADMIN* therefore.